Seven Benefits of a Plastic-Free Lifestyle

 The environment, duh

 We’re producing more waste than ever and it’s not exactly having the best impact on our planet.

 We are choking in our own convenience – it’s poisoning our bodies and filling our oceans.

 Savour the moment

-One of the biggest lessons of last year was just how valuable time is.
 Money may come and go, along with possessions.
-But time – once it’s gone, that’s it.
+Yet time – once it’s gone, that’s it.
 It’s something you’re never getting back.

 Plastic and convenience go hand in hand, allegedly leaving us with more time to “get stuff done”.
 The result?
 We’re all rushing around like maniacs, clutching disposable cups of coffee in our hands.

-I’m hoping this quest provides an opportunity to stop and smell the roses, offering a chance to figure out what is truly important in life and what I can do without.
+Knowing the value of time might be the best thing of all.
+It’ll help offer a chance to figure out what is truly important in life and what you can do without.

 Can you think of any other benefits of going plastic free?